-This one is not actually free, but is very cheap for the job is does.
-Papers is an application for retrieving, archiving and viewing PDF files.
-From the Papers interface, Pubmed searches can be performed and PDF files, complete with all meta data can be downloaded.
+This one is not actually free, but is very cheap for the job it does.
+Papers is an application for retrieving, archiving, and viewing PDF files.
+From the Papers interface, Pubmed searches can be performed and PDF files, complete with all metadata can be downloaded.
 Another piece of brilliant software from Mekentosj and a bargain at only 29 euros ($40).

 6. PDF skim

 I’m cheating here slightly because I have mentioned PDF skim in another article recently, but it can’t be left out of this list.
 PDF skim allows you to annotate a PDF file with your own notes and the makers hope that it will reduce the need for printing out PDF files.
 Save the rainforests – skim your PDFs.

 I’m sorry, this is yet another application from Mekentosj.
 Actually, I’m not sorry because this is yet another GREAT piece of software from these guys.
 Lab Assistant helps you organize your experiments with sticky “to-do” lists, timers, a calendar, and a lab journal.
 No scientist should be without this!